 Founded Sundog Media Nov 1996 – Joe and I met at University of Idaho and dreamed one day we’d own a business where I was the accounting right hand gal and he was the artist dreamer/director.
 In 1996, we moved to Alaska and Joe started our graphic design business in Anchorage.
 By day, I worked in my degreed profession as a full time auditor for Mikunda, Cottrell and Co.
 CPAs.
-By night, when I was in town and not auditing in a remote Alaskan village, I was working beside him, supporting his talents with mine and learning the basics in design, typesetting, etc. In 1998, Sundog Media added website design, development and hosting to the business and I began working full time with Joe wherever needed.
-My role as a Sundog has varied greatly over the years.
-And in 2008, Sundog Media purchased another Alaskan web company, Web Weavers of Fairbanks, AK expanding our team enough that I have been able to concentrate more on just accounting and some domain management.
-I feel blessed that we have had the opportunity to put together a talented, technical, detail oriented team to provide such advanced services to our clients and not have to keep up with all the technology myself.
+By night, when I was not out of town auditing some business in a remote Alaskan village, I was working beside Joe, supporting his talents with mine.
+I learned the basics in design, typesetting, and whatever else was necessary to build the business.
+In 1998, we added website design, development, domain management and hosting to our services and I started working full time at Sundog.
+Filling in wherever needed my role has varied greatly over the years.
+Next, in 2008, we purchased another Alaskan web company, Web Weavers of Fairbanks, AK almost doubling our team.
+Now I concentrate on mostly accounting with a little of this or that when our team needs someone to step in and assist.
+I feel blessed we’ve had the opportunity to put together a talented, technical, detail oriented team and can provide such specialized service to our clients.
+I’m also happy I don’t have to keep up with all the technology myself!

 What is Your Alaska Story?

-After 6 years of marriage and Idaho living, my husband and I realized we needed a change in our lives.
-We were stagnating spiritually and not doing so well with our financial decisions either.
+After 6 years of marriage and Idaho living, Joe and I realized we needed a life change.
+We were stagnating spiritually and not doing so well with financial decisions either.
 So, we sold most our belongings, vehicles and our newly built home and purchased a truck, travel trailer and tons of cold weather gear.
 I quit my job with the Washington State Auditor’s Office and we headed north; with a quick stop at Mt.
 Rainier to do a winter climbing weekend on the way just for kicks.
 We were on the adventure of a lifetime, or so it felt. 😉

-We had decided to avoid looking in Alaskan newspapers so as to avoid feeling we needed to find a job right away but that only lasted until a small cafe in Palmer where Joe sat down with a cup of coffee.
+We had resolved not to look in Alaskan newspapers so we could avoid the feeling we needed to find a job right away.
+That plan lasted until a small cafe in Palmer where Joe sat down with his first cup of coffee.
 He couldn’t resist and within a week he was riding in a 2 person helicopter to the Talaheim River where he was to be a Fishing Guide on a remote Alaskan river and I was to be a cook and house cleaner for the summer… The story continues with just as many unanticipated adventures which are detailed in photos we love to share.
 Basically, it’s my pleasure to be an Alaskan and raise our children here.
 I love how nothing is predictable except people, and even they aren’t when they’re Alaskans.

 What Do You Do For Fun?

-For more fun, I enjoy boating and beach combing in Prince William Sound.
-I love fires on shore, ‘treasure’ hunting, skipping rocks, seeing sea and animal life from the boat and the shore as well as in my freezer!
-I enjoy catching fish; which has Sadly Diminished now that I have 5 boys catching them, and spending time with my friends.
+I play racquetball!
+When I’m not playing racquetball you can probably find me boating or beach combing in Prince William Sound.
+I love Prince William Sound, shrimping, catching big fish, building camp fires on shore, ‘treasure’ hunting, skipping rocks, and seeing sea and animal life from our boat and the shore but I like them even more so in my freezer!
 Having been raised on a small farm, I love harvesting, whatever it may be: berries, apples, fruit, fish, big game.
-Canning things that we’ve harvested gives me great pleasure and making things in the oven, but not on the stove.
+Baking and canning things that we’ve harvested gives me great pleasure, but not cooking on the stove.
 Stove top cooking requires more multi-tasking and constant attention than I have patience for.
-Just ask Joe, the kids or practically anyone that has been to our home! 😉
+Just ask Joe, one of our 5 boys or practically anyone that has been to our home! 😉

 How Did You Get Into This Gig?